Blackstone Bicycle Works

 - Info Booth: There are two shifts in the info booth: 8:30AM - 11:30AM and 11:30AM - 2:30PM.
 The main duties are to welcome market goers, provide information, managing the coffee, taking attendance, and selling 61st Street Farmers Market merchandise.
 We will provide you with information and background on the Market, and a current plan for each market's vendors and activities.

 - Non-Market Day Tasks: We always need volunteers to assist with publicity and outreach - no orientation needed!
 Tagging @61Market on Instagram and Twitter, following us on Facebook or tagging #61stStreetFarmersMarket will help spread the word about our market.
-If you are a home cook, or good at following a recipe, we are attempting to cook through all the recipes of Chez Panisse Vegetables in one market season and posting the results online.
-Volunteers who have an interest in social media or a blogging presence should inquire about this role.

 - Garden Help: Once or twice a month we need help starting seeds, weeding, mulching or harvesting in a garden space located at 60th and Stony Island.
-We will send out updates via email to alert you of these opportunities.

 For more information contact Kelly Fitzpatrick.